1neskk/Ataraxia/README.md

 ## Building

-**Currently only supports Windows 10/11 with Visual Studio 2022, to be tested on Linux.**
+**Currently supports only Windows 10/11 with Visual Studio 2022, to be tested on Linux.**

 Requires:
-- CUDA Toolkit
+- CUDA Toolkit (NVIDIA GPU required)
 - Vulkan SDK
-- GLFW
-- GLM
-- ImGui
+- GLFW, GLM, ImGui, stb and nlohmann's json (included as submodules)

 #### Windows